 The extra education and training can help you reduce your insurance rates.
-As a safer driver, insurers will work with you because you are doing your part in creating safer roads for everyone else.
+As a safer driver, insurers are willing to offer discounts because you are doing your part in creating safer roads for everyone else.
 You'll also learn the latest laws in the state of Texas, and it can serve as a preventive measure if you're on the cusp of losing your driver's license.
-If required by law, this course can help you keep your license, and even avoid the points that come along with certain traffic infractions.
+If required by law, this course can help you keep your license and even avoid the points that come along with certain traffic infractions.

 Become a Defensive Texas Driver

 It sounds simple enough, and that's because it is.
 A defensive driver is a safer driver.
 You're alert, you know how to spot the signs of danger, and you know when and how to stay away from on-road dangers.
-Furthermore, defensive driving courses teach Texas drivers how to contact authorities, and help prevent on-road accidents, without putting themselves in danger.
+Furthermore, defensive driving courses teach Texas drivers how to contact authorities and help prevent on-road accidents, without putting themselves in danger.

 If you already have an unexpired, valid drivers license in another state and are moving to Texas you’ll need to get a new license within 90 days of becoming a Texan.
 Here are the steps to take to transfer your out-of-state drivers license:

 Use the REAL ID Application Checklist to figure out what documents you’ll need to bring to the drivers license office.

 Apply for a new Texas drivers license in person before the end of the 90-day grace period.
 (Be prepared to surrender your current license.)